AtelierSoude/OpenRepairPlatform/README.md

 The plateform is created by Atelier Soudé, an organization which repair everyday's people electric and electronic objects in Lyon, France.

-## Develop with Docker
+## Run the application (in Develop mode)

-1.Set variables in the deployment/django/django.env file
+1.Set django variables in `deployment/django/django.env`

+2.Set postgres variables in `deployment/postgres/postgres.env`

-2.Run the following command:
+3.Run the following command:

 ```
 docker-compose up
 ```
 You can then access `http://127.0.0.1:8000/` with the admin user `admin@example.com` // `adminpass`

+4.Create an organization within the `http://127.0.0.1:8000/organizations` path and you can start everythings else

 ### Debug with Visual Studio Code